vittau/blog/_posts/2022-10-08-iem-equalization-extravaganza.markdown

     <p class="post-image-caption"><a href="https://www.foobar2000.org/components/view/foo_dsp_xgeq" target="_blank">xnor's band equalizer</a> for <a href="https://www.foobar2000.org/" target="_blank">foobar2000</a></p>
 </div>

 For more precise corrections, we use parametric equalizers.
 I will leave it to the folks at PreSonus to provide a more <a href="https://www.presonus.com/learn/technical-articles/What-Is-a-Parametric-Eq" target="_blank">in-depth explanation</a>, but I will very quickly go through the main concepts intuitively.
 A parametric equalizer filter is composed of three parameters: frequency, Q and gain.
-Q stands for "quality" but that is a very deceiving name.
+Q stands for "quality" (which is a bit of a deceiving title).

 - • Frequency: the frequency at which the filter is centered at;
 - • Q: the "spread" of the filter.
 A small Q value means the filter is very wide, and a large Q results in a very narrow filter;
 - • Gain: The amplitude at the center of the filter.

 <div class="post-image">
     <a href="{{ site.baseurl }}/img/posts/q-values.png" target="_blank"><img src="{{ site.baseurl }}/img/posts/q-values.png"/></a>
     <p class="post-image-caption">Different Q values, image courtesy of <a href="https://wiki.jriver.com/index.php/Parametric_Equalizer" target="_blank">JRiver</a></p>
 </div>

 A very useful tool to build and analyze parametric equalizers is crinacle's <a href="https://crinacle.com/graphs/iems/graphtool/" target="_blank">graph comparison tool</a>.
-It is an open-source available on <a href="https://github.com/mlochbaum/CrinGraph" target="_blank">GitHub</a>, made by Marshall Lochbaum.
-However, my favorite implementation of this tool is Super* Review's <a href="https://squig.link/" target="_blank">Squiglink</a>.
+It is an open-source tool available on <a href="https://github.com/mlochbaum/CrinGraph" target="_blank">GitHub</a>, made by Marshall Lochbaum.
+However, my favorite implementation of it is Super\* Review's <a href="https://squig.link/" target="_blank">Squiglink</a>.
 I even have my own deployed <a href="https://www.vitormach.dev/CrinGraph/" target="_blank">here</a>!

-There are many software which you can use to apply band and parametric equalizers, I will mention some which I use and enjoy.
+There are many softwares which you can use to apply band and parametric equalizers, I will mention some which I use and enjoy.

 <a href="https://play.google.com/store/apps/details?id=com.pittvandewitt.wavelet" target="_blank">Wavelet</a> is an Android app that allows you to use system-wide equalization.
 It has a built-in band equalizer with 9 bands, and a <a href="https://github.com/jaakkopasanen/AutoEq#convolution-equalizers" target="_blank">convolution equalizer</a>.
 I will not go into details about convolution equalizers, but suffice to say we will be able to export a Wavelet settings file using CrinGraph's parametric equalizer (more on that later).